 The final results will be available to students following the Board of Examiners' meeting.
 For Professional Diplomas, this meeting takes place approximately 1-2 months after the final assessment of each course.
 Official transcripts and certificates are issued to students after the meeting of the Audit Committee, where marks are ratified.
-Students normally receive their certificates two to three months after completion of the course.
-All certificates are issued by LSTM, and queries should be addressed to mylstm@lstmed.ac.uk or telephone +44 (0)151 705 3232.
+Meetings of Audit Committee take place in October, February and June and students receive their certificates as soon as possible after the meeting that follows the end of the course.
+All certificates are issued by LSTM, and queries should be addressed to studentsupport@lstmed.ac.uk or telephone +44 (0)151 705 3232.